NikhilNareddula/zero-tolerance-finops/README.md

 ### Step 4: Confirm SNS Subscription

-Check your email and click the confirmation link to receive alerts.
+After deployment, check your email and click the confirmation link to receive alerts.

-### Step 5: Test the System
+### Step 5: Deploy and Test the System

 Push to `main` to trigger automated deployment: